LYFsmile Logo

 Is avoiding school a sign of anxiety or something else?

-Yes, this might be indicating the reason for insomnia,depression and fatigue like health issues.
-Which also can impact their daily life functioning.
+Yes, this might be indicating the reason for insomnia, depression and fatigue-like health issues.
+Which can also impact their daily life functioning.

 How can parents help children who are scared of school?